Welcome to Episode 2 of Self-Care Sessions.

 People would be surprised to know that I HATE mornings.
 Based on my crazy Instagram Stories you’d I’m bubbly and talkative.
 On the contrary.
 I can’t go to work without coffee AND breakfast.
 I need to sit, eat and sip my coffee.
 I can’t roll out of bed and rush to work.
 My morning routine allows me to be in the right head space to be a therapist.
 Oh, and a little hip hop never hurts, too!

 Self-care is anything that increases energy, uplifts the spirit and improves mood @HeiddiZ (Tweet this!)

 Haha, I cannot agree with you more about the coffee.
 I also can’t believe you are NOT a morning person, because your Instagram had me fooled!
 I’m sure your clients get the best of you because you already give the best to yourself before leaving home.
 So wonderful!
 I’ve loved chatting with you here.
 What can folks expect from you and The Focus on You in 2019?

 I’ll be adding a podcast and broadening some of my topics on the blog.
 I still enjoy micro-blogging through social media and you’d have to pry me away from Twitter.
 I’ve got a wellness conference I’m looking forward to this summer and hope to pitch some speaking gigs!

 That’s so wonderful that you want to add new things to the blog and reach more people.
 Well, there you have it folks, Stefanie and The Focus on You is here for YOU to help you get your self-care ON.
 Be sure to follow her on Twitter and Instagram and read her blog to learn more.
 Thank you so much for joining us!

-If you want to learn more about self-care without the guilt, consider coaching services with me.
+If you want to learn more about self-care without the guilt, check out my services.

 Posted in: Self-care